 Several local organizations participated and visitors saw that there are many groups with people of all ages participating.
 We are an active and social group.
 We had an amazing array of Ham Radio demonstrations.
 We showed off the technology of amateur radio.

 Earning your first amateur radio license, called a technician, is relatively easy now that the morse code requirement has been removed.
 The pool of questions and answers for tests are public.
 Out of the possible 400+ multiple choice questions in the pool, you are asked 35 and must answer 26 correctly to pass.
 There are plenty of on line and printed tutorials to help you learn the material.

 Hams have long been DIYers.
-Many of the first radios were made from parts around the workshop.
-Or modified military radios.
+Many of the first amateur radios built were made from parts around the workshop, or modified military radios.
 Today we make great use of microprocessors.
-This year we are featuring home brew projects that use Arduinos and PIC processors.
+This year we featured home brew projects that use Arduinos and PIC processors.

 Visit and learn how amateur radio operators love to experiment and play with microprocessors.